 An impactful job interview thank-you email can be the difference between landing the job or continuing the search.

-Remember when your mother told you it’s important to say thank you?
-She was right — and it’s never been more important than after a job interview.
+Remember when your mother told you it's important to say thank you?
+She was right — and it's never been more important than during the job search after a job interview.
 In fact, it could help you land the job over other qualified candidates.

-In a 2017 survey by our sister site, TopResume, 68 percent of recruiters and hiring managers confirmed that receiving a thank-you email or note impacts their decision on whether or not to hire a candidate.
-In fact, some 16 percent of interviewers (one of every five) “have completely dismissed a candidate because they didn’t receive a thank-you email or note after an interview.”
+In a survey by our sister site, TopResume, 68 percent of recruiters and hiring managers confirmed that receiving a thank-you email or note during the hiring process impacts their decision on whether or not to hire a candidate.
+In fact, some 16 percent of interviewers (one of every five) “have completely dismissed a candidate because they didn't receive a thank-you email or note after an interview.”

 Now that you know how important this is, here are some tips on how to write a follow-up email after your interview that will help you continue to sell yourself as the perfect person for the job.